DevinCLane/reports-assessment-hono-react/README.md

 ### Tasks

-1. In the React app, create an API service class that implements `IApiService` in `app/types.ts` using an HTTP client of your choice (axios, fetch, etc...).
+1. In the React app, create an `ApiService` javascript class that implements `IApiService` in `app/types.ts`, using an HTTP client of your choice (axios, fetch, etc...).
 2. Implement the `getReports` method by making a GET request to `/api/reports`
 3. Based on the response, create a Typescript definition for a `Report`.
 Update the interface and API service to use this new type
 5. Implement error handling for non-200 API responses